 Healthy cooking and reduced eco-impact* with T-fal Fresh Recycled Aluminum Ceramic 2-Piece Set.
 The ceramic interior allows you to cook with little to no oil, and cookware features a recycled aluminum body.
 Thermospot Technology indicates when the pan is perfectly preheated to start searing, sautéing or frying, and the even heat base gives no hot spots for reliable cooking results.
-Dishwasher and oven safe up to 350°F and compatible with all cook tops, excluding Induction.
+Oven safe up to 350°F and compatible with all cook tops, excluding Induction.
+Hand washing is recommended.
 Set contains 8.5" and 10.25" Fry pans. *Reduced impact on environment by using 100% recycled aluminum body.

 • Ceramic Interior: Healthy cooking with little to no oil • Recycled Aluminum: Reduced eco-impact with recycled aluminum body • Thermo-spot Technology: T-fal pans are perfectly pre-heated when the dots of the center logo disappear.
 Enjoy a perfect sear everytime! • Even Heat Base: No hot spots for reliable cooking results • Dishwasher and Oven Safe: Up to 350°F • All Cooktops Compatibility: Excluding Induction • Limited Lifetime Warranty